ZacBlanco/zacblanco.github.io/education/social-psychology/notes-3.md

 **Group Polarization**: The exaggeration of initial tendencies in the thinking of group members through group discussion.

-**Groupthink**: Agroup decision making style characterized by an excessive tendency among group members to seek concurrence.
+**Groupthink**: A group decision-making style characterized by an excessive tendency among group members to seek concurrence.

 **Escalation Effect** The condition in which commitments to a failing course of action are increased to justify investments already made.

 **Prisoner's Dilemma**: A type of dilemma in which one party must make either cooperative or competitive moves in relation to another party.
-The dilemma is typically designed so that the competitive move appears to be in one's self interest, but if both sides make this move, they both suffer more than if they had both cooperated.
+The dilemma is typically designed so that the competitive move appears to be in one's self-interest, but if both sides make this move, they both suffer more than if they had both cooperated.

 ## Relationships